cameronldroberts/hugo-blog/content/posts/gatsby-to-hugo.md

 #### Some debugging tips if it doesn't quite go to plan

 - Check the Netlify logs it will usually point out the errors it is struggling with
-- If you chose option 1 and didn't use the netlify config file then make sure you are using at least the minimum version of Hugo that your theme requires
+- If you chose option 1 and didn't use the Netlify config file then make sure you are using at least the minimum version of Hugo that your theme requires

 ### Custom domain
 Whilst the urls generated by Netlify are completely free and great whilst in dev, if you're creating a proper site I would imagine that you would like to add your own.
 You can buy a domain through Netlify and by doing this they will configure DNS and provision a wildcard certificate.
 I bought my domain prior to making the original site so never got one through Netlify.
 I can imagine this would be the easiest way to add a custom domain to a Netlify site but it isn't too difficult to do so when your domain is purchased elsewhere.
 You also have the option to use the Netlify DNS and let them handle everything.
 I think this may be slightly out of scope for this post but if you want to read up on how you can do it then [this document is good place to start](https://docs.netlify.com/domains-https/custom-domains/configure-external-dns/)